Optimize your ROI with SaaS marketing metrics: key indicators that measure the effectiveness of your marketing efforts in driving business growth.

 ARR = [Total contract revenue] / [Number of years].

-Likely, you have annual revenue goals to meet and will need to use ARR to calculate whether you’re on track to meeting them.
+You likely have annual revenue goals to meet, and you will need to use ARR to calculate whether you’re on track to meet them.

 Your NPS survey could come in handy here!